JavierRamirezMoral/JavierRamirezMoral/README.md

 <br>
 <div align="justify">👥 I am involved as a Tech Rider collaborating with Tajamar Tech to carry out various presentations, event organization, and projects, among other initiatives.
 I am also a part of Cloud Sculptor, an association with some classmates from the Master's program to execute diverse projects with different technologies, linking them together to achieve comprehensive and original solutions.</div>
 <br>
-<div align="justify">💡I am proactive, always seeking continuous learning to explore various topics, embracing challenges, and devising future plans.
+<div align="justify">💡 I am proactive, always seeking continuous learning to explore various topics, embracing challenges, and devising future plans.
 I thrive on achieving challenging goals within teams of individuals who share my passions, fostering an environment of trust, motivation, and mutual support.</div>
 <br>
 <div align="justify">🔎 If you are seeking someone with the ability to adapt to different challenges and projects, with an open-minded and results-driven mindset, offering a distinct value and a clear, direct approach, feel free to connect with me.</div>
 <br>